 A PoP PASSporT token implicitly indicates “full” attestation.
 Therefore, the PoP PASSporT token does not require an explicit attestation claim.

+Discussion: Who is inserting the origid? the enterprise or the originating SP?
+Should that be included in flow?

 TN PoP Procedures

 This section describes the information flow associated with the TN PoP procedures for managing PoP certificates, and using PoP certificates to authenticate and verify delegated TNs during call establishment.